 To understand how RV Bathrooms work, the best place to start is to look at your own bathroom at home.
-Similarly to your own bathroom, there is fresh water that goes into the shower, the sink and toilet.
-Now when it comes to the waste water, this is where an RV bathroom is a little different from your home bathroom.
-In your home bathroom it goes into a municipal sewer system or septic tank, in RVs the waste water goes into two different types of storage tanks:
+Similarly, to a residential bathroom, there is fresh water that goes into the shower, the sink and toilet.
+Now when it comes to the wastewater, this is where an RV bathroom is a little different from your home bathroom.
+In your home bathroom it goes into a municipal sewer system or septic tank, in RVs the wastewater goes into two different types of storage tanks:

-Once the tanks are full, or when you want to empty the tanks you would go visit a dumping station where they are emptied with a sewer pipe that attaches to the bottom of each tank of your RV and emptied into a septic system or municipal waste system.
-In essence, the waste holding tanks of your RV are temporary holding tanks until they can be dumped at a later date.
+Once the tanks are full, one would visit a dumping station where they are emptied with a sewer pipe that attaches to the bottom of each tank of your RV and emptied into a septic system or municipal waste system.
+The waste holding tanks of your RV are temporary holding tanks until they can be dumped later.

 Common RV Bathroom Questions:

-You can flush toilet paper in an RV if you aren't using too much and you are using a specific toilet paper that is designed to break down quickly.
-An RVs plumbing system isn't built the same as the one in your home and, as a result, can't handle a heavy amount of toilet paper that is not designed to break down quickly.
+One can flush toilet paper in an RV if they aren’t using too much and are using a specific toilet paper that is designed to break down quickly.
+An RVs plumbing system isn’t built the same as the one in a house and, as a result, can’t handle a heavy amount of toilet paper that is not designed to break down quickly.

 While you do need to remember to be mindful of the amount that you use, you can flush toilet paper in an RV.
 Too much, and you can create a clog in the tank which will be difficult to flush out of the system when dumping the tank.
 Emptying your waste water tanks properly is critical for not developing future problems.
 Have a look at this article on how to empty your waste water tanks.

-You can honestly shower in an RV for as long as you want.
-The variance depends on the set up you have such as the flow rate per minute of your shower head, the hot water tank size and if you have your system set up on sewer and have your grey water open.
+The variance of time depends on the set up has such as the flow rate per minute of the shower head, the hot water tank size and if one has their system set up on sewer and have their grey water flap open.

 How long can you shower in an RV?
 If you are staying in a campground with full hookups, have a tankless water heater, and have the cap off your grey water tank, you can shower for as long as you desire.
 If you don’t have access to these things, a quick 5 to 6 minute shower is advised for long time stayers or 5-10 for short weekenders.